Famondir/Music-Suite/README.md

 #### Class diagram

 In the following class diagram you find the classes of the accordion simulator and the used classes from pyglet and their depenencies.
-The classes of the arrordion simulator are used to create the button keyboard graphics buildung on pyglet components.
+The classes of the accordion simulator are used to create the button keyboard graphics building on pyglet components.
 It handles the recoloring of a component if a key on the computer keyboard is pressed.
-It also hold the `TonePlayer` class wich handles the sound playing of accordion tones.
-If the software would be generalized to simulate other instruments as wel it should get its own file and the path to the .wav files should be an passed argument so it can be altered for different instruments.
+It also holds the `TonePlayer` class wich handles the sound playing of accordion tones.
+If the software would be generalized to simulate other instruments as well teh `TonePlayer` class should get its own file and the path to the .wav files should be an passed argument so it can be altered for different instruments.

 The class diagram does not cover all the code.
 Just the code in [accordion.py](https://github.com/Famondir/Music-Suite/blob/main/src/main/python/accordion.py) because the remaining code does not contain classes.